 They will lie to you with a straight face while simultaneously talking about how important trust and honesty are in the workplace.

 Denying things you know you have done is another form of lying.

 How does being lied to affect your life outside of work?

-When someone lies to us, it not only shakes our confidence in them, but it is also insulting.
+When someone lies to us, it shakes our confidence in them and is insulting.

 My grandma always used to say, “When you lie to me, you call me stupid.”

 I realized as I got older that people lie when they don’t think you will figure out the truth.